 KCRep is Underwritten in part by the Missouri Arts Council, a state agency, and an award from the National Endowment for the Arts.
-This project is supported in part by the City of Kansas City, MO Neighborhood Tourist Development Fund and The Copaken Family Fund.
+This project is supported in part by the City of Kansas City, MO Neighborhood Tourist Development Fund.

 Sponsored by Rick and Barbie Dierks.

 Buried Roots by Michelle Tyrene Johnson (Local KC Playwright)